Amazon pays top dollar to buy Seattle HQ

-The world's largest Internet retailer plans to buy a complex of 11 buildings in the trendy South Lake Union area, comprising 1.8 million square feet of office space, for $1.16 billion from Microsoft Corp co-founder Paul Allen's investment firm.
+The world's largest Internet retailer plans to buy 11 buildings in the trendy South Lake Union area, comprising 1.8 million square feet of corporate office space, for $1.16 billion from Microsoft Corp co-founder Paul Allen's investment firm.

 Based on the value of the deal, Amazon is paying the highest ever price for an office building over 100,000 square feet in Seattle at around $644 per square foot.
 That is more than double the average rate of $308 per square foot for the city's office space, according to Real Capital Analytics.